torbjorndahlen/keycloak-infinispan-openshift/README.md

 # keycloak-infinispan-openshift
 Demo on integrating Keycloak with an external Infinispan server and external PostgreSQL DB

-A new RHSSO image is built by adding configuration scripts containing PostgreSQL DB configuration and Infinispan Hotrod client configuration and replicated/distributed caches.
+A new RHSSO image is built by adding configuration scripts in the 'extensions' directory containing PostgreSQL DB configuration and Infinispan Hotrod client configuration and replicated/distributed caches.

 ## Prerequisites

 ### Created project rhsso-rhdg in OpenShift (tested with OpenShift 4.7)

 ### Postgres deployed in OpenShift in project rhsso-rhdg

+In this example the DB name is 'keycloak'

 ### Infinispan deployed in OpenShift in project rhsso-rhdg (tested with RHDG 8.1)